Favourite Fell Days: Dale Head and Hindscarth

 SKIDDaw from longside edge

-1. Cold is cold.
-A strange thing to say I know, but I once spent a night in the Ice Hotel in Swedish Lapland, well inside the Arctic Circle, when it was -27.
-That temperature didn't actually feel any different to -2, but the wind chill is the thing that's brutal.
-If it's cold down in the valley, it'll be degrees colder on the tops, and if it's windy, more so.
+1. Degrees of cold: I once spent a night in the Ice Hotel in Swedish Lapland, well inside the Arctic Circle, when it was -27.
+That temperature didn't actually feel any different to -2, but the wind chill is brutal.
+If it's cold down in the valley, it'll be degrees colder on the tops, and if it's windy, then much more so.

-3. Wear windproof over-trousers.
-Sounds obvious?
-We walked up to Raise and on to Stybarrow Dodd last November and I was fine in my 'windstopper' trousers until it started snowing, with a freezing wind which hurled itself at us the minute we stepped onto Stybarrow's summit, until I couldn't feel my legs.
-Bro kindly let me wear his over trousers on the descent to warm up, and it really made a difference.
+3. Wear windproof over-trousers: We walked up to Raise and on to Stybarrow Dodd last November and I thought I was fine in my 'windstopper' trousers until it started snowing, with a freezing wind which hurled itself at us the minute we stepped onto Stybarrow's summit, until I couldn't feel my legs.
+Bro kindly let me wear his over-trousers on the descent to warm up, and it really made a difference.
 I never walk without them in my pack now, even in summer.

-6. Have a contingency plan and be prepared to change your plans.
-Once, at Swirl Hause, we were going to carry on up to Swirl How but we were cold, a bit tired, it was a whiteout and the climb up was very icy and we frankly just didn't fancy it that day.
+5. Have a contingency plan: Be prepared to change and adapt your plans according to the conditions, your abilities or how you’re feeling.
+After coming down from Wetherlam one winter to Swirl Hause, we were planning to carry on up the Prison Band to Swirl How but we were cold, a little tired, it was very foggy and the climb up was very icy, so we decided against it.
 Much better to enjoy it as another walk, feeling fresh and with a view.

-7. Tell someone where you're going, leave a note or at least know Mountain Rescue's number (call 999 and ask for Police who will transfer you).
+6. Tell someone: Let someone know where you're going, leave a note or at least know how to call Mountain Rescue - call 999 and ask for Police who will transfer you.

-8. Be prepared to absolutely love the crisp air, the magical scenery, crunching along in the snow and the prospect of a hot chocolate or a pint, a huge pile of food and a roaring fire at the end of your epic day.
+7. Enjoy it: Be prepared to absolutely love the crisp air, the magical scenery and crunching along in the snow.
+Even if the conditions are less than perfect, think of a hot chocolate, a hearty meal and a roaring fire at the end of your day.

 yes, enjoying it. honest